jakubbican/canoe-scoreboard/README.md

 ### WebSocket Connection

-The scoreboard connects to the QML control application via WebSocket.
+The scoreboard connects to the control application CanoeLiveInterface via WebSocket.
 By default, it connects to `ws://localhost:8081/`, but this can be changed through the configuration panel or URL parameters.

 ### URL Parameters